adedaporh/sp_delegation_solution/README.md

 ### Import data

 To import the data into the list, download this [flow](https://github.com/adedaporh/powerplatform/blob/main/Power%20Automate/LoadDataPlus_20230921094630.zip) and pass the downloaded dataset json file as well as the SP site address and SP list name as inputs to the flow.

+## App set up

+Please read this guide on how to set up the app